 Hello friends,

-I went to visit Dachau Concentration Camp two weeks ago during a visit to Munich, my first ever visit to a concentration camp, and I wanted to share my impressions here:
+visit to Munich, my first ever visit to a concentration camp, and I wanted to share my impressions here:

 All I could see was red.

-Red on the gravel crunching under my ballet flats.
-Red on the tall trees towering above the open fields.
-Red smeared across the doorways of religious monuments at one end of the compound.
-Red everywhere.
+on the tall trees towering above the open fields.
+Red smeared across the

 Not literally, of course, but the taint of the horrors that happened at Dachau and other camps like it chilled my blood.
 I happened to visit on a hot, cloudless day.
 Objectively speaking, the entire place could look lovely--big, open area, two rows of tall, full trees towering over the middle main road of the compound.
 But it was the little things that really got to me.
 The entry gates that read "Work will make you free," one of the lies that Nazis thought up to convince people to work harder, or the nondescript sign down a small forest path that read, "Execution Range with Blood Ditch."
 Birds chirped around me, I stood alone, and saw this stone, almost unnoticed, on a forest path.